Year-End Tax Planning for Farmers & Ranchers

 Deferral of Livestock Sales due to Disaster

-As extreme weather conditions affect several areas of the U.S., farmers maybe be forced to sell livestock due to a lack of feed sources.
-When these forced sales occur, special tax provisions may allow farmers and ranchers to defer the income received on those sales.
-Click to learn two tax deferral strategies that farmers and ranchers could consider.
+As extreme weather conditions affect several areas of the U.S., many farmers may face the difficult decision to sell livestock due to shortage of feed resources.
+In such cases, special tax provisions may enable farmers and ranchers to defer the income from these forced sales.
+Click to learn two tax deferral strategies that could help mitigate the financial impact of these sales.

 Bonus Depreciation & Section 179